PhotoboothProject/PhotoboothProject.github.io/index.md

 ---

 ## Changelog

 View all version changes [here](Changelog).

 ---

 ## News

 ### 10 September 2022

+We're proud to release Photobooth v4.0.0 with the code switch to PhotoboothProject which contains a lot of Bugfixes and user-wishes could be integrated.

-Photobooth v4.0.0 released today in a new _**modern squared**_ look!
+Photobooth v4.0.0 comes in a new _**modern squared**_ look!

-A lot of bugs have been fixed, a lot of new options have been added and a lot of code was improved.
+Overall the code got optimized and cleaned up.
+There's also a lot of new options added.

+Photobooth is now again compatible with Windows, also PHP8 won't cause trouble.

+The full Changelog can be found [here](Changelog).

+If you find a bug you're welcome to report it on the [GitHub issue page](https://github.com/PhotoboothProject/photobooth/issues).

+New Images with preinstalled Photobooth will be available next days.

-Please take at the [Changelog](Changelog) for all information.
-[Update instructions](Update-Photobooth) have been updated, you can now easily update your git installation using the photobooth installer!
+[Update instructions](Update-Photobooth) have been updated, you can now easily update your existing git installation of Photobooth using the photobooth installer!

-Enjoy!
+Enjoy Photobooth v4.0.0!

 ---

 ### 17 August 2022

 Photobooth source moved!

 We’re proud to announce that our Photobooth Source moved to [https://github.com/PhotoboothProject](https://github.com/PhotoboothProject) for the upcoming Photobooth release!